 - Cervical disc herniation – Occurs when discs in the neck slip or bulge when inner disc material pushes outward

 - Spinal stenosis – Sometimes aggravated by osteoarthritis, spinal stenosis of the neck limits space occupied by nerve roots

 - Cervical degenerative disc disease – Discs become damaged due to age-related degeneration

 Considered rare but serious enough to warrant immediate medical attention, neck stiffness accompanied by a headache or a high fever may be a sign of meningitis or a similar infection.
 Related symptoms sometimes include:

 - Nausea and vomiting

 Treatment for neck stiffness is often as simple as taking a few days to rest and allow the injured tissues time to heal.
 You may also benefit from gentle side-to-side stretches, the use of heat or ice, anti-inflammatory medications, and paying attention to posture and sleep positions.
 For more severe pain, you may want to inquire about spinal fusion surgery or other minimally invasive alternatives.

 If your neck pain has become too difficult to manage, reach out to Dr. Hyun Bae at The Spine Institute Center.
 Dr. Bae specializes in fusion procedures like spinal decompression.
-Los Angeles patients trust in the expert surgeons at The Spine Institute.
+Santa Monica patients trust in the expert surgeons at The Spine Institute.
 Call 310-828-7757 to schedule an appointment and find out why.